 Depending on the data distribution, Akkio might apply a log transform.

 Can a model be tweaked where a regressor is added?
-Can the model be configured by the user?
+Can the user configure the model?

 This is something our Engineering is discussing.
 From my understanding, Engineering doesn't think this would be too hard to implement

 How does Akkio determine Top Fields?

 Top Fields are determined by how much the field (column) corresponds to how much the predicted value changes as the full field (column) changes.
 Similar to Permutation Importance.

 No. If a user is having trouble connecting with one of the pre-built integrations, they might not have been given sufficient permissions, or there may be an authorization error.

 Yes, data is moved into Akkio and stored natively.